Desert Drifters: Dialogues

 JEREMY AI

 Jeremy is a talking hovercraft with the downloaded consciousness of Yatvig’s dead lab partner and an old friend.
 Killed in the Deryat Civil War, the real Jeremy was ‘resurrected’ from stored data and installed into the ship’s AI.
-Now he pushes the story forward with his deadpan one-liners – equal parts comic relief and narrative guide.
+Eloquent and witty, he pushes the story forward with his deadpan one-liners – equal parts comic relief and narrative guide.

 “Note to self: don’t arm an angry mob whose leader wants to kill you for ruining their life.”